European Universities in Egypt

-and therewith European studies and the respective European university degrees with programs at the undergraduate, graduate and professional levels.
-Currently well-established study programs include Economics, Management, Business, Finance, Politics / Politics and International Relations, Computer Sciences, Psychology, Laws, and several fields of Engineering (also Aerospace Engineering), as well as, more recently, architecture.
-In 2024) UEL Branch was established, providing additional opportunities for studies on the EUE Campus [e.g., in Marketing and HR Management, Fine Arts, Design (Fashion, Graphics), Sports Therapy and Animation, as well as Physiotherapy].
+with programs at the undergraduate, graduate and professional levels.
+The institution provides study programs in Economics, Management, Business, Finance, Politics / Politics and International Relations, Computer Science, Psychology, Laws, Architecture, Pharmacy, and several fields of Engineering, including Aerospace Engineering.
+In 2024 the UEL branch was established, providing additional opportunities for studies on the EUE campus, including Marketing and HR Management, Fine Arts, Fashion Design, Graphic Design, Sports Therapy, Animation, and Physiotherapy.

-EUE is a 'recognised teaching centre' of UoL and has become an Affiliate of the European University Association (EUA) in 2022.
+EUE is a 'recognised teaching centre' of UoL and became an Affiliate of the European University Association (EUA) in 2022.